Vezeveer/ToDoApp.WPF/README.md

 # ToDoApp.WPF
-A todo app in WPF.
-Simple as that.
+A planely made todo app in WPF to demonstrate my abilites in using C# and WPF, XAML.
+Classes borrowed from my recent Console app.

 Programmers in Group:
 Alonzo, Cyril